Texas and St. Louis Railway: New financing and name

 The backers of the Tyler Tap were able to interest St. Louis capitalist James W. Paramore—president of the St. Louis Cotton Compress Company—and his associates in the railroad, because they believed the line might result in lower shipping rates for cotton shipments from Texas to their compressors in St. Louis.
 Paramore reincorporated the line, changing the name from the Tyler Tap to the Texas and St. Louis Railway on May 14, 1879, and obtaining authority to continue his projected route east to the Texas state line near Texarkana and also west from Tyler to Waco.
 The reenergized T&SL built 107 miles of track between Big Sandy and Texarkana by July 12, 1880, completed another 37 miles between Tyler and Athens by the end of that year, and reached Waco on September 11, 1881.
-The following year the company laid even more track, running an additional 46 miles west from Waco to Gatesville.
+The following year, the company laid even more track, running an additional 46 miles west from Waco to Gatesville.
 This gave the line 305 miles of main track.

-However, a new problem developed.
-Paramore had intended to interface with the St. Louis, Iron Mountain and Southern Railway (“Iron Mountain”) at Texarkana.
-But, that line had come under the control of “robber baron” Jay Gould who refused a connection on reasonable terms, apparently trying to force the T&SL into a sale or unfavorable arrangement.
+A new problem developed, though; Paramore had intended to interface with the St. Louis, Iron Mountain and Southern Railway ("Iron Mountain") at Texarkana, but that line had come under the control of "robber baron" Jay Gould, who refused a connection on reasonable terms, apparently trying to force the T&SL into a sale or unfavorable arrangement.
 Undeterred, Paramore decided to extend his line through Arkansas to Bird's Point, Missouri, where railroads could access a ferry over the Mississippi River to Cairo, Illinois, and from there connect with other railroads.
-Construction was carried out in the 1882-1883 timeframe, with the final ceremonial silver spike driven August 12, 1883 on a new bridge over the Arkansas River.
+Construction was carried out over 1882-1883, with the final ceremonial silver spike driven August 12, 1883, on a new bridge over the Arkansas River.
 The result was a 725-mile continuous rail network between Gatesville and Bird's Point, being the second-longest narrow-gauge railway system in the country, exceeded only by the Denver and Rio Grande Western Railroad.